Meet Our Therapists

 Allie has worked with children all of her life, including being a camp counselor, nannying, and a children’s grief support group.
 She comes to us from Ann Arbor, Michigan where she worked as a social worker with children and families.
 She has an innate ability to provide a safe place for children to explore their feelings and express themselves for who they truly are.
 Allie is passionate about using her clients interests to build skills that will help reach their goals.

 Jen has a gentle nature and natural passion when working with children that creates a space for present moment magic to occur.
-She has been working with kids of all ages during summer camp & nannying throughout the years.
-Jen is currently earning her MA in Clinical Mental Health Counseling at Naropa University, with a concentration in Transpersonal Psychology.
-She is passionate about incoorperating spirituality & connection to the natural world with development.
-Her specialty is working with grief & life cycles to empower children and their families to understand what is happing for them on a deeper level, to take their next steps in a safe supported space.
+She has been working with kids of all ages throughout the years.
+She has a wide variety of experience ranging from summer camp and nannying to the Natural Highs program with teens.
+Jen earned her MA in Clinical Mental Health Counseling at Naropa University, with a concentration in Transpersonal Psychology.
+She is passionate about incorporating spirituality & connection to the natural world with development.
+Her specialty is working with grief & life cycles to empower children and their families to understand what is happening for them on a deeper level, to take their next steps in a safe supported space.

 Hannah has worked with children in clinical and home settings for over a decade.
 From play and behavioral therapy to nannying, her mission stands to create a safe and compassionate environment for all children to be fully seen, heard and recognized.
 Hannah specializes in mindfulness-based therapy with a Masters degree in Clinical Mental Health Counseling.
 Her therapeutic focus is to help each child integrate emotionally, physically and mentally so they may live a rich and meaningful life.